WalletAccount

 Select a Wallet

-Using the get-starknet-core v4 library, you can create your own UI and logic to select the wallet.
-An example of DAPP using a custom UI : here, where you can select only the wallets compatible with the Starknet wallet API.
+v4 library you can create your own UI and logic to select the wallet.
+An example of DAPP using a custom UI: here, in the example you can select only the wallets compatible with the Starknet Wallet API.

 const myFrontendProviderUrl = 'https://free-rpc.nethermind.io/sepolia-juno/v0_7';